zenx5/docs/fullwms-new-view.md

  - ger_menus
  - ger_modulo_tipo_permissao

-## FASE 1: CREATE ABSTRACTION VIEW IN THE DATABASE
+## PHASE 1: CREATE ABSTRACTION VIEW IN THE DATABASE
-Before, create a file with every comand that use, and first use it in a controled devevelopment enviroment.
+Before, create a file with every command that you use, and first use it in a controlled development environment.
 - **STEP 1: Insert the new module in the main table**<br/>
     This is an example of the query:
     ```sql